 Often, the two topics of deep learning and generative AI need to be clarified due to the interwoven nature of their architectures.
 After all, deep learning forms the models for generative AI.
 Generative AI refers to a technology that outputs new data (from models) designed to resemble the training data (from real life).
 This process is developed using neural networks (deep learning).
 The latest trend in AI is best exemplified by the rise in large language models like Generative Pre-trained Transformer (GPT).
 These models produce images, text, or other media that mimic human speech patterns and pictures.

 Deep learning is a cornerstone for the development of generative AI models.
-It is used to learn hierarchies of information, allowing simple patterns and features to be recognized in the lower layers of the network.
-This functionality is used in edge detection in images to determine the size or shape of an object for instance.
+It’s used to learn hierarchies of information, allowing simple patterns and features to be recognized in the lower layers of the network.
+This functionality is used in edge detection in images to determine the size or shape of an object, for instance.

 Deep learning helps train the models used for Generative AI by utilizing two diametrically opposed neural networks.
 One is the generator and the other is the discriminator.
 The generator creates new data instances, while the discriminator investigates and matches the generative data with original “real” data.
 By doing so, the model can learn and thus generate more realistic outputs.
 When tuning models, the method usually involves adjusting the discriminator more than the generator (such as with mistral-based models).

-Deep learning is a powerful class of machine learning algorithms and the research on deep learning within the artificial intelligence field is growing fast.
-Because of their big success in image recognition and other fields, this created a lot of excitement around this technology and researchers and engineers huddle to solve other AI problems using deep learning.
+Deep learning is a powerful class of machine learning algorithms, and research on deep learning within the artificial intelligence field is growing fast.
+Because of its big success in image recognition and other fields, this technology has created a lot of excitement, and researchers and engineers are huddled to solve other AI problems using deep learning.
 The coming years will show which fields and verticals will benefit the most from deep learning.

 Learn more about AI and log analysis in our ultimate guide.